acroy/Quantum.jl/docs/docs.md

 basis.
 It stores the basis alongside a corresponding sparse vector of coefficients.

+A `DiracVector{S<:State, T<:Union(Number, ScalarExpr)}`
-The `DiracVector{S<:State, T}` inherits the state parameter of its associated basis, and is also parameterized by the element type of its coeffcient array.
+inherits the state parameter of its associated basis, and is also parameterized by the element type of its coefficient array.
+The element type of the coefficient array must be either numeric or `ScalarExpr`.

 It is enforced that a `DiracVector` with a `Ket` basis has a column vector of coefficients, while a `DiracVector` with a